Two Ridge Solutions for the Incremental Broad Learning System on Added Nodes: Introduction

 In the original BLS algorithm~\cite{BL_trans_paper}, the output weights are the generalized inverse solution~\cite{best_ridge_inv_paper213} computed from the generalized inverse, and the generalized inverse is updated efficiently by the Greville's method~\cite{cite_general_inv_book}.
 Recently in \cite{BLSpaper2021zhf1}, we proposed an efficient implementation of the original BLS algorithm on added nodes, which computes the output weights from the inverse Cholesky factor of the Hermitian matrix in the generalized inverse, and updates the inverse Cholesky factor efficiently.
 With respect to the original BLS, the efficient BLS in \cite{BLSpaper2021zhf1} requires less than $\frac{2}{3}$ of complexity, and achieves the same testing accuracy when the tiny differences caused by the numerical errors are neglected.
 Both the BLS algorithms in \cite{BL_trans_paper,BLSpaper2021zhf1} are based on the generalized inverse with the ridge regression approximation, where the ridge parameter $\lambda \to 0$ is assumed in the ridge inverse~\cite{best_ridge_inv_paper213} to approximate the generalized inverse.

 In this paper, we will propose two ridge solutions~\cite{best_ridge_inv_paper213} for the BLS with new added nodes, where it is no longer required to assume the ridge parameter $\lambda \to 0$ (i.e., $\lambda$ can be any positive real number).
-In one of the proposed ridge solutions, the output weights are computed from the inverse Cholesky factor of the Hermitian matrix in the ridge inverse, and the inverse Cholesky factorization in \cite{my_inv_chol_paper} is extended to update the inverse Cholesky factor.
-In the other proposed ridge solution, the output weights are computed from the ridge inverse, and the Greville's method~\cite{cite_general_inv_book} for the generalized inverse is extended to update the ridge inverse efficiently.
-When the assumption of $\lambda \to 0$ is not satisfied, both the propose ridge solutions usually achieve better testing accuracy than the existing generalized inverse solutions~\cite{BL_trans_paper,BLSpaper2021zhf1} for BLS.
-Moreover, the proposed BLS algorithm based on the inverse Cholesky factor requires less complexity than the efficient BLS algorithm in \cite{BLSpaper2021zhf1}.
+In one of the proposed ridge solutions, the output weights are computed from the inverse Cholesky factor of the Hermitian matrix in the ridge inverse, and the inverse Cholesky factorization~\cite{my_inv_chol_paper} is extended to update the inverse Cholesky factor efficiently.
+In the other proposed ridge solution, the output weights are computed from the ridge inverse, and the Greville's method~\cite{cite_general_inv_book} for the generalized inverse is extended to update the ridge inverse.
+For the proposed efficient ridge solution based on the inverse Cholesky factor, we also develop another implementation that is numerically more stable when the ridge parameter $\lambda$ is very small.
+In simulations, both the proposed ridge solutions usually achieve better testing accuracy than the existing generalized inverse solutions~\cite{BL_trans_paper,BLSpaper2021zhf1} for BLS.
+Moreover, the proposed efficient ridge solution requires less complexity than the efficient generalized inverse solution in \cite{BLSpaper2021zhf1}.